 Have a dairy allergy too?

-Definitely check out Kelly Rudnicki’s baking cookbook and website for some great recipes and food allergy related posts.
+Definitely check out Kelly Rudnicki’s baking cookbook for some great recipes.
 I have had Colleen’s Joy of Vegan Baking cookbook for many years and have learned a lot about baking without eggs and dairy.
 However, it is not a food allergy cookbook and some of the recipes use nuts as an ingredient, which may or may not be an issue for you.